 The voice was distant and unrecognizable in his small amount of consciousness left; he tried to get to his feet but could barely move.
 He heard the stranger speaking, small footsteps shuffling to where he laid on the ground.
 The attacker's foot was suddenly underneath him, flipping Link over onto his back.

-The dizziness returned at the sudden movement, and he looked up at the highwaymen with blurred vision.
+The dizziness returned at the sudden movement, and he looked up at the highwayman with blurred vision.
 It looked as if its face was heart-shaped, with spikes coming out of the top and bottom.
 Whoever it was, the assailant wasn't very tall, and had old, frayed clothing.
-A very large, witch-like straw hat adorned its head.
-Link's head cleared as the person, if it was a human, began to rummage through the items on his belt.
+A large, witch-like straw hat adorned its head.
+Link's vision cleared as the person, if it was a human, began to rummage through the items on his belt.
 Link smiled to himself when he remembered that he'd put most of his items on his horse.
 The only two things he had on his belt were his Deku nuts and his...

 Something was removed from a pocket on it, and the thief waddled away.

 "Ooh, ooh!
 What a pretty ocarina.
 Hey, Skull Kid, lemme touch it!
 I wanna see!"